WillerWasTaken/cours-cloud/subject.md

 ### What is expected

 From a clean AWS architecture, without any instances nor any extra VPCs.
-Using `terraform apply` you must be able to create a full infrastructure :
+Using `terraform apply` you must be able to create a full infrastructure:
 - A new VPC (and all related resources) with internet access
 - An instance running inside this PC
 - Security groups so that the instance can be reached by SSH and HTTP (port 80)